-At December 31, 2020 the Authority reported a liability of \$173,301 for its proportionate share of the net pension liability.
-The net pension liability was measured as of December 31, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At December 31, 2021 the Authority reported a liability of \$3,648,337 for its proportionate share of the net pension liability.
+The net pension liability was measured as of December 31, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Authority's proportion on the net pension liability was based on the Authority's share of contributions to the plan relative to all participating agencies of the Commonwealth.
-At December 31, 2019 the Authority's proportion was 0.0012%.
-As the Authority was not formed until July 2, 2019 they had no proportion in the December 31, 2018 plan.
+At December 31, 2020 the Authority's proportion was 0.0238 percent, which was an increase of 0.0226 from its proportion measured as of December 31, 2019.